Home » The Importance of Email Etiquette in Personal Communications in 2026

 “Dear [Friend],

 I’ve been thinking a lot about your upcoming move.
 While I’m so happy about the exciting new chapter ahead for you, I can’t help but feel a little sad knowing you’ll be further away.
 I’ll miss our regular hangouts, but I know we’ll stay close no matter where life takes us.
-Let’s make plans to keep in touch, and I’ll be visiting as soon as I can!
+Let’s make plans to keep in touch, and I’ll visit as soon as possible, okay?

 [Your Name]”

-Thanks to proper etiquette, this email thoughtfully and respectfully acknowledges both excitement and sadness.
+The second email thoughtfully and respectfully acknowledges both excitement and sadness, thanks to proper etiquette.
 It conveys emotions clearly without causing unnecessary tension or misunderstanding.

 Expressing Appreciation and Gratitude

 In an era where quick, informal messages dominate, writing a well-crafted email expressing appreciation can have a considerable impact.
-Whether you’re thanking someone for their friendship, acknowledging support during a tough time, or celebrating a personal milestone, proper email etiquette helps you convey your gratitude in a way that feels sincere.
+Whether you’re thanking someone for their friendship, acknowledging support during a tough time, or celebrating a personal milestone, proper email etiquette helps you convey your gratitude sincerely.

 Example: